TUWAIQ-PYTHON-5/UNIT-1_PROJECT/README.md

 - Use some form of Error Handling .
 - Organize Your Code into modules & (or packages)

-## Example Project :  An online Grocery Store :
+## Example Project :  Diabetes program :

-#### Overview : An online store that sells fruits to customers.
-This online store has 2 main users.
-The customer and the manager of the store .
-Each one of them should be able to do the following tasks for the store to function properly .
+#### Overview : Diabetes program that answers most inquiries by providing the most important services that the patient needs, he enters his data and then he will benefit from the program

 #### As a customer I should be able to do the following :
-- Browse  Products .
-- View the product info (summary, specs, price, quantity , etc.)
-- Search for Products.
-- Get recommendations for my next purchase based on my purchase history.
-- Add Products to the shopping cart .
-- Remove a product from the shopping cart.
+- Entry into the program
-- List the products in my shopping cart.
+- Enter the required data
-- Continue to checkout .
-- Fill in my address for delivery.
+- See all available services
+- Choose one or more services
-- Get receipt of my purchases.
+- Repeated use of the same service
-- Check delivery status .
+- Exit the program

 #### Usage :
  Explain to the user how to use your project . for example:
+ - For watch our services in diabetic program type 'services'.
+ - enter a number 1-9 for choose services -- What services number you want?.
- - type in search product_name to search for a product.
+ - type number 9 for exit.
- - type in list_products to show all the products in the grocery.
- - type in show product_name to get information about this product.
- - type in buy product_name to buy the product .
+ - type your age for enter your age .
+ - type your weight for enter your weight
  - and so on...